 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-Can I improve my FICO score?
+Can I improve my credit score?

 Know your FICO

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.

-Want to know more about credit scores?
+Want to know more about your credit score?
 Give us a call: 708.966.9005.